Magda896/Machine-Learning-project/README.md

 ## Data Pre Processing
 - Describing and Visualising Descriptive Statistics

-   Histogram plot visualisation for each attribute will be so diffcult because we have high dimensional column 23.So Better, we can use heat map to find the correlations coefficient values. we will remove the less correlation coefficient columns.
-We can remove the irrelavant features it will minimize the accuracy of an algorithm.It will be better if we take relavent features columns then we can achive to get good accuracy.
+   Histogram plot visualisation for each attribute will be diffcult because we have high dimensional column 23.
+I use heat map to find the correlations coefficient values and then remove the less correlation coefficient columns.
+After that i remove the irrelavant features because this will minimize the accuracy of the algorithms.

 - Data cleaning